Malobika8/All-In-One/DSA/Algorithms/Recursion/DynamicProgramming/DP-Ch-1.md

   Simple recursion but with data stored which is used later, whenever required, instead of computing the same thing again.

   Recursion should be done taking memoization into account.
-It should be designed in such a way that previous computations can be made use     of.
+It should be designed in such a way that previous computations can be used.

   #### Consider fibonacci series